sunpy/ndcube/docs/ndcubesequence.rst

   >>> roi_across_subcubes.world_axis_physical_types
   ('meta.obs.sequence', 'custom:pos.helioprojective.lon', 'custom:pos.helioprojective.lat', 'em.wl')

-Notice that since the sub-cubes are now of lengths along the common axis, the corresponding `~astropy.units.Quantity` gives the lengths of each cube individually.
+Notice that since the sub-cubes are now of different lengths along the common axis, the corresponding `~astropy.units.Quantity` gives the lengths of each cube individually.
 See section on :ref:`dimensions` for more detail.

 Common Axis Extra Coordinates
 -----------------------------